-The real crisis in our world is a Jesus crisis.
-It is a crisis that comes when people do not know Jesus; they need to hear about him.
+Therefore, the real crisis in our world is a "Jesus crisis."
+It is a crisis that comes when people do not know Jesus -- they need to hear about him.
 It is a crisis that comes when people who claim to follow Jesus do not reflect Jesus in the decisions and actions of their daily lives.
 It is a crisis that comes when people say but do not do, when words and actions do not match.
 It is not a crisis that will be solved solely with needs-meeting ministries.
 It is a crisis that will be solved by restoring Jesus as Lord of our lives in our nation and around our world.

 The message of salvation is not something that churches, ministers, and missionaries must avoid in order to be accepted and fit into today's society and culture.
 We Christians must not be deceived into thinking, "It is too bad that salvation is part of the Christian package."
 Certainly we should heal the sick, provide education, and feed the hungry.
 Such benevolence and compassion makes us like Jesus.
 But we must not think that these are the entirety of what matters.
-In fact, what ultimately counts is not the help shared but the faith shared.
+In fact, what ultimately counts is not the help we share but the faith we share.
 The faith that motivates our own discipleship must be transferred to those we touch.
 This matters immensely because this faith transfer is what builds people and empowers abundant living.
 This shared faith holds together families and neighbors.
 This shared faith builds people of character who lead families and cities and nations out of brokenness into wholeness and integrity.

 But how can faith be shared if we Christians are half-hearted in our own faith and efforts toward discipleship?
 We are too often satisfied with too little.
 We are ready to eat the peanut shell without anything inside.
 Christianity does not confine us; Christian faith liberates us and instills a lively curiosity and engagement with the world.
 Christians deal directly with others; Christians stand tall in a spiritually empowered sense, not in the sense of human wrangling for power and position and prestige.
 Christianity causes people to think collectively before they think individually.
 They think in terms of the community before self.
 They think in terms of the world before self.
-I will take the initiative, not because I will benefit, but because my world will become better.
+I will take the initiative, not because I will benefit, but because my world will become a better place.
 This is part of the changed worldview that comes when Christian faith takes hold in one's life.
-The world is different.
+The world is see through different eyes.
 Passivity is no longer an option.
 Self-interest is insufficient motivation as one chooses life's priorities.
 This Christian faith is not built with physical food but spiritual.
 This Christian faith does not depend on physical wholeness but spiritual.